|

 was dedicated.

-Dedication of a memorial to another
+Dedication of a memorial to another outstanding figure in

-outstanding figure in Hungary's great literary history took
+Hungary's great literary history took place on

-May 23, 1954, with the presentation to the
+May 23, 1954, with the

 Hungarian Cultural Garden of a bronze bust of the